scnslabutsa/myhthelperEduContent/_episodes/FR2.md

 <!---title: Phytochemicals - The Cancer Fighters in the Foods We Eat<sup>18</sup>--->
 ---

-Phytochemicals are naturally occurring plant chemicals (*phyto* means plant in Greek).
+Phytochemicals are naturally occurring plant chemicals (*phyto* means plant in Greek) that have health-protecting qualities.
+They are found in fruits, vegetables, whole grains, beans, nuts and seeds, and things made from plants, like tofu or tea.
 They provide plants with color, odor and flavor.
-Once we eat them, however, research shows they can influence the chemical processes inside our bodies in helpful ways.
+Once we eat them, research shows they can influence the chemical processes inside our bodies in helpful ways.

 <p align="center">
 <img src="https://scnslabutsa.github.io/myhthelperEduContent/Images/fruits_veggies.jpg"/>